 Can I tow a trailer/caravan?

-Yes, you can tow a trailer/caravan but the trailer is only covered third party.
+Yes, you can tow a trailer/caravan but the trailer will only be covered for third party damages.

 If my belongings are stolen from my car, are they covered?